Specialist leisure group operation

 Yes.
 The working model can be adapted to protect the agent’s brand and client relationship.

-The strongest fit is usually small to mid-size leisure groups where routing, pacing, meals, and hotel flow still need active control.
+The strongest fit is a custom leisure group where routing, pacing, meals, hotels, guide briefing, and supplier handoffs still need active control.

 Next step